The Best Security Systems for the Deaf in 2025

 SecureScore™: 9.1/10

 Vivint capitalizes on its home automation abilities to provide alternative alerting options that don’t involve audible alarms.
-That includes alert texts and strobe light attachment for its outdoor camera.
+That includes alert texts and automatic threat deterrence through its outdoor camera equipped with an LED light and siren.

 855-934-0535